 Note: The servicer generally should not consider temporary sources of income related to employment (such as severance payments) as part of the monthly gross income for mortgage loans being evaluated for a workout option.
 However, public assistance income (such as unemployment) may be considered if done in compliance with applicable laws, and if the servicer determines the probable continuance of such income.
-The servicer must then divide the borrower's monthly housing expense on the property securing the mortgage loan, which includes the following items total monthly income
+The servicer must then divide the borrower's monthly housing expense on the property securing the mortgage loan, which includes the following items

-(as applicable), by the borrower's monthly gross income (
+(as applicable), by the borrower's monthly gross income ( monthly housing expense ratio = monthly housing expense total monthly income ):